-By waging war against undercover investigations, Agribusiness is attacking not only your right to a safe and humane food supply but your right to free speech as well.
+But it's also fatally flawed.
+By waging war against undercover investigations, agribusiness is attacking not only your right to a safe and humane food supply but your right to free speech as well.
 Agribusiness is betting that you won't stand up for these rights—and that's a very bad bet.

 Please join the Farm Forward mailing list to receive updates and important information about how you can get involved.
 If you'd like Farm Forward to continue our work changing the way America eats and farms, please consider making a contribution today.
 Every donation makes a difference.

 - 1. See his book, Eating Animals, for details.

 - 2. Stephanie Armour, "Industrial Terrorism of Undercover Livestock Videos Targeted," Bloomberg, February 21, 2012, available here.

 - 4. Andrew Martin, "Largest Recall of Ground Beef is Ordered," The New York Times, February 18 2008, available here.

 - 5. Ibid.

 - 7. James R. Healey and Julie Schmit, "USDA orders largest beef recall: 143.3 million pounds," USA Today, February 18, 2008, available here.